“There is more in the world than writing” She said. I was in pain, not thinking.

 What has this to do with writing or blogging?

-The shattered glass which is the featured image for this post is to remind us all that there are times when our desires don’t go to plan, those plans end up broken and we have to change course, but in my mind it doesn’t stop other things from happening, the reason why I am writing today instead of replacing air conditioner vents in the walls in bedrooms upstairs, such work would be agonizing in my current physical state.
-I have changed my plans for today and as a part of that gain a little extra writing time, which I am glad of, but I am also conscious that it delays the completion of all the changes to the house (another important element of my life at the moment).
+The shattered glass, the featured image for this post, acts as a reminder that there are times when our desires don’t go to plan.
+Those plans end up broken and we have to change course.
+In my mind it doesn’t stop other things from happening.
+It is why I am writing today instead of replacing air conditioner vents in the walls in bedrooms upstairs.
+Such work would be agonizing in my current physical state.
+An inability to need took care of that.
+I have changed my plans for today and as a part of that gain a little extra writing time, which I am glad of.
+But I am also conscious that it delays completion of changes to the house (another important element of my life at the moment).

-I sit here at my desk knowing that life is what we make of it and just because something breaks doesn’t mean it’s a disaster, I have another set of articles that need to be completed and readied for publication, maybe they will be ready sooner than I had planned as this has become a Monday morning writing session, which was not in my diary.
+I sit here at my desk knowing that life is what we make of it and just because something breaks doesn’t mean it’s a disaster.
+Another set of articles that need completing and readied for publication.
+That will bring some money in.
+Maybe they will be ready sooner than planned as this has become a Monday morning writing session, which was not in my diary.
 It will also give me a little time for some publicity activity through Twitter, Facebook, Google Plus, LinkedIn and other services.
 I guess what I am saying is that this is bonus time, a time when maybe I will reach someone I have never reached before.

 There is more in this world than writing, I am all in favour of blending your time but it is how you do that which matters most, that is how the innovator makes things happen, they use time appropriately, and so also must the writer.